-The named option Sustainable Systems Engineering is an online master's degree program designed to prepare students to analyze, design and operate complex systems with low negative impact on the quality of water, land, air, energy, economics, and society.
-Through appropriate engineering methods, properly applied sustainability principles, and responsible management practices, students will create objective, creditable, reliable, cost-effective, and sustainable solutions to society’s grand challenges.
+The named option Sustainable Systems Engineering is an online master's degree designed to prepare students to understand and apply principles of engineering, science, policy, and economics to current and future environmental sustainability issues.
+Through objective, reliable, and cost-effective engineering methods, students will create sustainable solutions for society's energy and resource challenges.

 The program is tailored for working engineers, offering:

 - Knowledge and skills that can immediately be applied to work situations

 More information about this graduate degree can be found here.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.

 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.